B.S. American Education Studies

 Impact learners at various stages and in a variety of learning environments

-Whether you want to team teach at a childcare center, run your own classroom at a charter or private school or create a foundation for graduate-level studies in instructional design, the bachelor’s degree program in American education studies is a good fit for you.
+Whether you want to team teach at a childcare center, run your own classroom at a charter or private school or create a foundation for graduate-level studies in instructional design, the bachelor’s degree program in Education Studies is a good fit for you.

 You’ll learn to understand the learning challenges children and teens face and how to create strategies to overcome them.
 With inclusive practices woven throughout the program, you’ll gain insight on how to meet learners where they are in order to help them succeed.